-With survival elusive for so many start-ups, it emphasizes for me how small and micro-businesses in forestry, agriculture and other natural resource enterprises could benefit from the mentoring of other entrepreneurs that have weathered one, two, three or more market cycles.
-Unlike large corporations where CEOs regularly gain celebrity status, we don’t often acknowledge success or tap into the wealth of knowledge and experience in this entrepreneurial network.
+With survival elusive for so many start-ups, it emphasizes for me how small and micro-businesses in forestry, agriculture and other natural resource enterprises could benefit from mentoring.
+Advice from other entrepreneurs that have weathered one, two, three or more market cycles.
+Unlike large corporations, where CEOs regularly gain celebrity status, we don’t often acknowledge success or tap into the wealth of knowledge and experience in this entrepreneurial network.

-Some may see this as a contradictory notion to my own consulting business where I focus on research and development support, and bringing new ideas to market and new production systems online.
-But quite the contrary, I have the utmost respect for individuals that have been educated at the ‘school of hard knocks’ and weathered many business and market cycles and still found ways to thrive.
+Some may see this as a contradictory notion to my own consulting business.
+I focus on research and development support, and in helping bring new ideas to market or new production systems into practice.
+But quite the contrary.
+I have the utmost respect for individuals that have been educated at the ‘school of hard knocks’.
+Those that have weathered many business and market cycles and still found ways to thrive.
 Talk is cheap, but these are people that walk the talk.

 …a large and metaphorical sense, including dependence of one being on another…

 In other words, survival can result from cut-throat competition, but also validly stems from co-operative and mutualistic processes.
-So too in business and other social arenas, your ‘survival’ may come from driving your competitors into the ground, but often success hinges on strategic co-operative investments, working in partnerships and joint ventures.
+So too in business and other social arenas, your ‘survival’ may come from driving your competitors into the ground.
+But, often success hinges on strategic co-operative investments.
+Such as, working in partnerships and joint ventures.
 Indeed the laws of the jungle are as much about facilitation as they are about competition.

-It is this Darwinist approach that logically leads me from seeing how difficult it is to survive a full business cycle to deeply respecting those that have made it through many of them, and wanting to learn from them.
+It is this Darwinist approach that logically leads me from seeing how difficult it is to survive a full business cycle to deeply respecting those that have made it through many of them.
+And it leaves me wanting to learn from them.

-So while we put forth private and public investments into new ideas and cheer loudly for start-ups and new entrepreneurs, it would be prudent to give more recognition to the survival of the fittest and devote resources to tap into that vast network of small- and micro-business experience.
+We put forth private and public investments into new ideas.
+And we cheer loudly for start-ups and new entrepreneurs.
+But it would be prudent to give more recognition to the survival of the fittest.
+And we should devote resources to tap into that vast network of small- and micro-business experience.